-When it comes to witnesses, there is one glaring difference between laws in the U.S.A. and those of God's.
+When it comes to witnesses, there is one glaring difference between laws in America and those of God.
 The laws of this country allow anyone to refuse to testify against their own person.
-In contrast, there is a statute of God that REQUIRES testimony to be given.
-For a case in point, note the prophecy about Jesus Christ given in Isaiah:

-[FV] ISAIAH 53:7 He was oppressed, and He was afflicted; yet He opened not His mouth.
-He is brought as a lamb to the slaughter; and as a sheep before its shearers is dumb, so He opened not His mouth.
+In contrast, there is a statute of God that requires testimony to be given.
+For a case in point, note the prophecy about Christ given in Isaiah: "He was oppressed, and He was afflicted; yet He opened not His mouth.
+He is brought as a lamb to the slaughter; and as a sheep before its shearers is dumb, so He opened not His mouth" (Isa.
+53:7).

 What this verse says is critically important.
-The phrase is "sheep before HER SHEARERS" NOT "sheep before SHEARING"; meaning the silence was only before those responsible for the shearing.
-As prophesied, Jesus was silent before His ACCUSERS but not before Pilate, who was the Roman governor, because he was not one of His accusers.
-When Pilate asked him about the charges (Matthew 27:12-14), He became silent again because it would indirectly respond to His accusers.
-Since His accusers were all Jews, Jesus was also silent before Herod who was a Jew.
-However, during His trial before the High Priest and the Sanhedrin, the Gospels clearly bear record of Jesus speaking:

-[FV] MATTHEW 26: 57, 59, 62-64 But those who had arrested Jesus led [Him] away to Caiaphas the high priest, where the scribes and the elders were assembled. ...
-59 Now the chief priests and the elders and the whole Sanhedrin sought false evidence against Jesus, so that they might put Him to death; ...
-62 And the high priest rose up [and] said to Him, "Have You no answer for what these are testifying against You?"
-63 But Jesus was silent.
-And the high priest answered [and] said to Him, "I adjure You by the living God that You tell us if You are the Christ, the Son of God."
-64 Jesus said to him, "You have said [it].
-Moreover, I say to you, in the future you shall see the Son of man sitting at [the] right hand of power, and coming in the clouds of heaven."
+The phrase is "sheep before her shearers"-meaning the silence was only before those responsible for the shearing.
+As prophesied, Jesus was silent before His accusers-but not before Pilate, who was the Roman governor, because he was not one of His accusers.
+When Pilate asked him about the charges (Matt.
+27:12-14), He became silent again because that would indirectly responding to His accusers.
+Since His accusers were all Jews, Jesus was also silent before Herod, who was a Jew.
+However, during His trial before the high priest and the Sanhedrin, the Gospels clearly bear record of Jesus speaking: "But those who had arrested Jesus led Him away to Caiaphas the high priest, where the scribes and the elders were assembled....
+Now the chief priests and the elders and the whole Sanhedrin sought false evidence against Jesus, so that they might put Him to death....
+And the high priest rose up and said to Him, 'Have You no answer for what these are testifying against You?'
+But Jesus was silent.
+And the high priest answered and said to Him, 'I adjure You by the living God that You tell us if You are the Christ, the Son of God.'
+Jesus said to him, 'You have said it.
+Moreover, I say to you, in the future you shall see the Son of man sitting at the right hand of power, and coming in the clouds of heaven' "(Matt.
+26:57, 59, 62-64).

-Jesus broke His silence before Caiaphas, the Jews' high priest, and the reason can be found in the Old Testament book of Leviticus:

-[FV] LEVITICUS 5:1 " 'And if anyone sins and hears the voice of swearing (an oath), and [is] a witness, and he has seen or known, if he does not tell it, then he shall bear his iniquity (punishment).

-NOTE: See also Leviticus 5:5; I Kings 8:31; Proverbs 29:24;
+Jesus broke His silence before Caiaphas, the Jews' high priest, and the reason can be found in the Old Testament book of Leviticus: "And if anyone sins and hears the voice of swearing [an oath], and is a witness, and he has seen or known, if he does not tell it, then he shall bear his iniquity [punishment]" (Lev.
+5:1; also see Lev.
+5:5; I Kings 8:31; Prov.
+29:24).

-This is a statute of God's Law that makes it a sin to refuse to testify if called upon to do so.
+This is a statute of God's Law and makes it a sin to refuse to testify if called upon to do so.
 What did the high priest say to Jesus?
-"I ADJURE YOU BY THE LIVING GOD that

-You tell us_if You are the Christ, the Son of God."
-The word adjure means to exact an oath; that is to require a response under oath.
-In this case, Caiaphas was appealing to GOD in order to require Jesus to testify.
-If Jesus had remained silent and refused to speak He would have been guilty of breaking the law!
-If Jesus Christ was required to testify before the high priest, how much more will we be required to testify before God?
-Because of this, there will be one more witness in God's court.
-Ourselves!
+"I adjure you by the living God...."
+The word adjure means to exact an oath-that is, to require a response under oath.
+In this case, Caiaphas was appealing to God in order to require Jesus to testify.
+If Jesus had remained silent and refused to speak, He would have been guilty of breaking the Law!

-[FV] MATTHEW 12:36-37 But I say to you, for every idle word that men may speak, they shall be held accountable (logos) in [the] day of judgment.
-37 For by your words (logos) you shall be justified, and by your words (logos) you shall be condemned."
+If Jesus was required to testify before the high priest, how much more will we be required to testify before God?
+Because of this, there will be one more witness in God's court-ourselves!
+"But I say to you, for every idle word that men may speak, they shall be held accountable in the day of judgment.
+For by your words you shall be justified, and by your words you shall be condemned" (Matt.
+12:36-37).